List of The Belgariad and The Malloreon characters: Mara

 Mara is the god of the Marags.
 His totem animal, never mentioned except in the Rivan Codex, is the bat.

 Known as the "weeping god" for his long mourning after the Tolnedran massacre of the Marags, Mara is surrounded by the ghosts of his dead people, so that few could enter his domain without being driven mad.
 The exception is the monastery at Mar Terrin, where Tolnedran monks attempt to comfort the spirits of the Marags.
 He is found always howling in the ruins of Mar Amon, his capital, until the restoration of the Marags.

 Nedra

 Nedra is the second-oldest of the seven gods.
 He is the god of the Tolnedrans, and his totem animal is the lion.

-Nedra instills the values of thrift and wealth into his people: as a result, Tolnedrans are often associated with avarice, materialism, and deceit.
+Nedra instills the values of thrift and wealth into his people: as a result, Tolnedrans are often associated with avarice, materialism, and deceit, a culture where money and wealth is of the highest value.
 Their culture thrives on enterprise and commerce.
+Bribery controlling politics especially in the decision of heir to the imperial throne.
+Nedra has several proverbs attributed to him that come in the form of advice for commerce.